 Who is a good match for SmileDirectClub?

-Looking to purchase at-home clear aligners, but unsure which company is the best fit for you?
+Looking to purchase at-home clear aligners, but unsure which company is the best fit for your goals?
 SmileDirectClub could be an ideal choice if you’re someone who prefers to purchase from an established brand name and values convenience.
 Bonus points if you live near a SmileShop.

 Every home aligner company (including SmileDirectClub) can handle most mild teeth misalignments, and even though they can’t correct severe cases like in-office options, some companies take measures to boost their overall treatment quality.

 Several factors determine a treatment’s effectiveness, including materials, manufacturing, and designers.
 SmileDirectClub has helped thousands of customers transform their smiles, and they might fall short of Invisalign, but they still deliver fairly effective treatment.